One World Hopscotch Game

 Around the world Hopscotch game

-If you are installing outside, see how to install.
-We include a How to Install Sheet for every material.
+We include a detailed How to Install Sheet for every material.

 The Australian Hopscotch is quite different from the traditional Hopscotch.
 In this version, the game is played in different stages.
 The first stage is completed according to the traditional rules.
 In the next stage called ‘Jumps’, the player is required to traverse through each square by jumping in with both feet.
 The last stage ‘Sizzles’ is the toughest where the players are supposed to jump into each square with both their feet, except in this case their feet are crossed.